jdevfullstack/lightweight-web-server/README.md

 have its own folder, then inside that folder is the default page `index.html`, then you can create subfolder, in my case, `data` and you can put files there to be serve by this webserver.

+And there is the form sample to post.
+When you click `add record`, the data will be sent as POST.

 ## Contributing